nestjs/docs.nestjs.com/content/security/authentication.md

 #### OAuth Client

-If in our application we need a third-party authentication (services such as google, twitter, facebook, etc.), create a strategy using the OAuth2 protocol (Open Authorization), an open standard protocol that a secure API authorization like this way:
+If in our application we need third-party authentication (services such as Google, Twitter, Facebook etc.), we can create a strategy using the OAuth2 protocol (Open Authorization) like this:

 ```typescript
 import { PassportStrategy } from '@nestjs/passport';